4 of our favourite Peak District Waterfalls

 Kinder Downfall walking route

-This circular route takes you from Hayfield via Kinder Downfall to Kinder Scout; it’s a moderate 9 Mile Route.
+This circular route takes you from Hayfield via Kinder Downfall to Kinder Scout; it’s a moderate 9-mile route.
 We love this route as it takes you alongside Kinder Reservoir past Kinder Downfall, and you can also detour off to the official Kinder Scout summit.
-However, this route can get busy at peak times compared to the previous quieter routes in this article.
-You can find the full route details and more information here.
+However, compared to the previous quieter routes in this article, this route can get busy at peak times.

 Parking for Kinder Downfall